 There were dozens of rusty nails and other pointy, serrated and sharp scraps.
 Pieces that could have caused serious damage if I hadn’t been diligent.
 Venturing deeper into the wreckage some of the planks were unstable and I could tell they wouldn’t hold my weight.

 I loved how raw everything was.
-It’s not an official tourist attraction with boardwalks, roped off exhibits, and rules.
-That said, each year the wrecks will become more unstable and I fear someone might get hurt if they’re not careful.
+It’s not a tourist attraction with boardwalks, roped off exhibits and rules.
+That said, each year the wrecks will become more unstable, and I fear someone might get hurt if they’re not careful.

 How to Find The Sternwheeler Graveyard